pcafrica/advanced_programming_2025-2026/lectures/07/07-c++_stl2_move.md

 - **Owning pointers (Smart pointers):** They control the lifespan of the resource they point to.
 There are three kinds:
   - `std::unique_ptr`: With unique ownership of the resource.
 The owned resource is destroyed when the pointer goes out of scope.
   - `std::shared_ptr`: With shared ownership of a resource.
 The resource is destroyed when the **last** pointer owning it is destroyed.
-  - `std::weak_ptr<T>`: A non-owning pointer to a shared resource, reserved for special use cases.
+  - `std::weak_ptr`: A non-owning pointer to a shared resource, reserved for special use cases.

 Smart pointers implement the RAII concept.
 For simply addressing a resource, possibly polymorphically, use ordinary pointers.